-Slow cooker food in the summatiiiiiime has me like ?????.
+Slow cooker food in the summatiiiiiime is the greatest thing ever.

 PS – one of my favorite ways to eat this chicken?
 Super simple: toast a whole wheat slider bun, top with a scoop of chicken, some fresh arugula, and maybe a dollop of plain Greek yogurt.
 Done aaaaaand delicious.
 Observe:

 Totally unrelated (but somewhat related) side note: do you call it a “slow cooker” or a “crock pot?”
 I always want to say “crock pot” but then, that’s just a brand of slow cooker, and so that’s not really accurate?
 Right?
-And my slow cooker isn’t even a Crock Pot brand – it’s more like the “unlabeled-$10-bargain-bin-at-Target-when-you’re-19” kind of brand.
-Naming slow cooker/crock pot recipes is always the WORST.
-Darn you and your fabulous branding, Crock Pot!
+Although I guess I do haaaaaave a Crock Pot.
+Soooooo…technically accurate?

-And, okay, to call it a “recipe” is probably a bit generous – more like “put two things in a bowl and mix, then wait for a slow cooker to do all the work” – but the real fun comes after the chicken is cooked and you get to work it into a bunch of different meals during the rest of the week.
-I’ve got some great slow cooker salsa chicken meal ideas comin’ atcha over the next few days – so get your chicken ready and then check back on Wednesday for all the deets! ?
+And, okay, to call this slow cooker salsa chicken a “recipe” is probably a bit generous – more like “put two things in a bowl and wait for a slow cooker to do all the work” – but the real fun comes after the chicken is cooked and you get to work it into a bunch of different meals during the rest of the week.
+Personal favorites: Enchilada Lasagna, Cilantro Chicken Chopped Salad, Burrito Bowls, ALL OF THE TACOS.

 - 3-4 pounds uncooked chicken breasts (approximately 4 large breast pieces, but feel free to use any cut of chicken you like)